Create a Role Hierarchy

 As you can see, the role hierarchy is a powerful way to open up data for people who need to see a lot of it!

 With org-wide defaults and a role hierarchy in place, you’re almost done with the record-level access permissions for the Recruiting app.
-All that’s left is to share recruiting-related records between groups that appear in separate branches of the role hierarchy, and between peers in a single group.
-You can do both those things with a combination of sharing rules and manual sharing.
+All that’s left is to share recruiting-related records between groups that appear in separate branches of the role hierarchy.
+You can accomplish this requirement with sharing rules.

 Resources